-‘Dark August’ by Derek Walcott is an eight stanza poem which is separated into sets of three lines, also known as tercets.
+‘Dark August’ by Derek Walcott is an eight stanza poem that is separated into sets of three lines, also known as tercets.
 The poem is written in free verse meaning that it does not have a rhyme scheme.
 There are a few instances in which the poet does make use of juxtaposition between words and repetition of particular words to put emphasis on certain emotions his speaker is experiencing.
 There are a few interesting moments in which the poet has chosen to repeat the same end sound over and over.
-A reader much pay careful attention to the care with which Walcott crafted his lines.
+A reader much pays careful attention to the care with which Walcott crafted his lines.

 Additionally, a reader should take note of the numerous instances of personification that the poet makes use of.
 He has chosen to use this technique in an effort to create empathy for the speaker and relate the weather closely to human emotions.
-You can read the full poem here.

 Summary of Dark August